 PicoSure: Your Essential Questions Answered Here

-Laser tattoo removal was introduced in 1990, but hasn't changed drastically over the last two decades.
-The PicoSure laser, FDA-approved in 2012, purports to change all of this -- asserting the ability to erase your indelible (and regrettable) decisions in less time than other laser removal methods.
+Laser tattoo removal was introduced in 1990, but it hasn't changed drastically over the last two decades.
+The PicoSure laser, FDA-approved in 2012, purports to change all of this by asserting the ability to erase your indelible (and regrettable) decisions in less time than other laser removal methods.

 So, if you happen to be lamenting your ex's initials on the nape of your neck, you may want to read on.
 We've got the skinny on the most-asked PicoSure questions from dermatologist and PicoSure clinical researcher, Dr. Emil Tanghetti.

 What's the difference between PicoSure and older methods of laser tattoo removal?